danielharrell/SumLect2015/Lost_Idea_LA.md

 extent this depended on skill, was a matter of adaptation more than application.
-Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than married to one; which is to say, a skill that can be applied to many subjects, even to every subject, in a kind of liberation from content.
+Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than wedded to one; which is to say, a skill that can be applied to many subjects, even to every subject, in a kind of liberation from content.
 And suppose the number of such subjects to have multiplied past counting, in one way the world indeed seems to have changed, since the advent of modern science.
+(Perhaps allude to this later.)
 If the liberal arts could still be said to encompass a set of subjects, then it would seem better understood as a diversity than as a totality, in yet another liberation from content.

-And this is a second way that defenses of liberal education make it a matter of something other than content: by separating its skills from its subjects.
+And this is a second way that defenses of liberal education have made it a matter of something other than content: by separating its skills from its subjects.
 The subjects, if they are specified at all, are specified to give an impression of breadth, as if there were many things